5T33Z0/Clover-Crate/About_Config-Sample/README.md

 	`SSDT-SBUS-MCHC`|Enable `AddDTGP`, `AddMCHC` and `FixSBUS`instead. `AddDTGP` is required because the code snippet added by Clover when `FixSBUS` is enabled, uses `DTGP` to pass through arguments.
 Otherwise you will find a "unknown method" compiler comment about `DTGP` the end of your `DSDT`.
 	None| Enable `DeleteUnused` to remove some unused legacy devices from the `DSDT`
 - `SSDT`: leave empty.
 Use `SSDT-PLUG` instead
-- `Disabled AML`: leave empty
+- `Disabled AML`: You can Add `SSDT-PLUG.aml` when running macOS 12 or newer.
+Otherwise, leave empty.
-- `Sorted Order`: leave empty unless you are using SSDTs which have to be loaded in a specific order
+- `Sorted Order`: Leave empty unless you are using SSDTs which have to be loaded in a specific order!
-- `Drop Tables`: leave empty unless certain tables need to be dropped
+- `Drop Tables`: Leave empty unless certain tables need to be dropped
 - `Debug`, `Rtc8Allowed`, `ReuseFFFF`, `Suspend Override` and `DSDT Name`: leave empty
 - Enable: `Fix Headers`	, `FixMCFG` (might not even be needed)

 ## [Boot Section](https://github.com/5T33Z0/Clover-Crate/tree/main/Boot)
 See the corresponding section to find out what each option/setting does!

-- `Arguments`: enter boot arguments.
+- `Arguments`: Enter boot arguments.
 For Installation, useful ones are: `-v`, `debug=0x100` and `keepsyms=1`
-- `Legacy`: select an empty field from the dropdown menu
+- `Legacy`: Select an empty field from the dropdown menu
-- `Default Loader`: leave empty
+- `Default Loader`: Leave empty
-- `XMPDetection`: select `YES` if your RAM and BIOS supports Xtreme Memory Profiles, otherwise select `NO`
+- `XMPDetection`: Select `YES` if your RAM and BIOS supports Xtreme Memory Profiles, otherwise select `NO`
 - Next, enable the following settings:
 	- `No early Progress`
 	- `Never hibernate`